dkbritt7174/ppcsv/README.md

 # ppcsv
 Prime number lister to .csv
-Uses pyprimes and pyprimesieve modules
+Uses pyprimes, pyprimesieve, fastcsv and datetime modules.

+ppcsvexec is ppcsv.py compiled in nuitka.